milche732/Angular/README.md

-# This is a sample application written in Angular 7 in .Net Core.
+# This is a sample application written in Angular 7 and .Net Core.

 Client side is covered by 27 Tests, and server side by 13 Integration Tests Policy Edit Form has implemented async validation on Policy # uniqueness